 - 1 teaspoon ground cinnamon

-- Place the first six ingredients in a 5-qt. slow cooker and stir gently.
-Combine brown sugar and cinnamon; sprinkle over fruit mixture.
-Cover and cook on low for 3-4 hours or until heated through.
-Yield: 16 servings.
+- Combine first six ingredients in a 5-qt. slow cooker.
+Mix brown sugar and cinnamon; sprinkle over fruit mixture.
+Cook, covered, on low until heated through, 3-4 hours.
+Yield: 16 servings (3/4 cup each).

 Reviews for Hot Fruit Salad

 "So happy to have found this recipe again, I made it when it first came out in the magazine!
 Have made it many times.
 The pretty color and cinnamon spiced flavor is delicious.
 So easy, open the cans, set it and go.
 Sub what you want fruit wise if you don't like something.
 I added pears and left out the oranges once, still good.
 I found the texture of the chunky apples in the applesauce a bit funky, so started using regular applesauce instead.
 It's warming, sweet and even good cold."